Fly tipping is defined as leaving unwanted items/rubbish on any land that is not covered by a licence to accept rubbish.

 - Depending on the severity and frequency of the issue we use manned covert surveillance or unmanned camera and drone surveillance technology.

-All of our agents have a working knowledge of RIPA (Regulation of Investigatory Powers Act 2000) ensuring that all of our investigations are carried out within the law.
+All of our fly tipping investigators have a working knowledge of RIPA (non RIPA 2018 where applicable) ensuring that all of our fly tipping investigations are carried out within the law.
 (Whether we use manned covert or unmanned surveillance techniques).

-Whether you working on behalf of a local authority or a private landowner Alpha 1 Legal Services can help you resolve your fly tipping problems.
+Whether you’re working on behalf of a local authority or a private landowner Alpha 1 Legal Services investigators can help you tackle your fly tipping problems.